codeigniter4/shield/README.md

 ## Authentication Methods

-Shield provides two primary methods **Session-based** and **Personal Access Codes** of authentication out of the box.
+Shield provides two primary methods **Session-based** and **Access Token** authentication out of the box.

-It also provides **JSON Web Tokens** authentication.
+It also provides **HMAC SHA256 Token** and **JSON Web Token** authentication.

 ### Session-based

 This is your typical email/username/password system you see everywhere.
-It includes a secure "remember me" functionality.
+It includes a secure "remember-me" functionality.
 This can be used for standard web applications, as well as for single page applications.
 Includes full controllers and basic views for all standard functionality, like registration, login, forgot password, etc.

-### Personal Access Codes
+### Access Token

-These are much like the access codes that GitHub uses, where they are unique to a single user, and a single user can have more than one.
+These are much like the access tokens that GitHub uses, where they are unique to a single user, and a single user can have more than one.
 This can be used for API authentication of third-party users, and even for allowing access for a mobile application that you build.

-### HMAC - SHA256
+### HMAC SHA256 Token

-This is a slightly more complicated improvement on Access Codes/Tokens.
+This is a slightly more complicated improvement on Access Token authentication.
 The main advantage with HMAC is the shared Secret Key is not passed in the request, but is instead used to create a hash signature of the request body.

-### JSON Web Tokens
+### JSON Web Token

 JWT or JSON Web Token is a compact and self-contained way of securely transmitting information between parties as a JSON object.
 It is commonly used for authentication and authorization purposes in web applications.

-## Some Important Features
+## Important Features

-* Session-based authentication (traditional email/password with remember me)
+* Session-based authentication (traditional ID/Password with Remember-me)
 * Stateless authentication using Personal Access Tokens
 * Optional Email verification on account registration
 * Optional Email-based Two-Factor Authentication after login
-* Magic Login Links when a user forgets their password
+* Magic Link Login when a user forgets their password
-* Flexible groups-based access control (think roles, but more flexible)
+* Flexible Groups-based access control (think Roles, but more flexible)
-* Users can be granted additional permissions
+* Users can be granted additional Permissions

 See the [An Official Auth Library](https://codeigniter.com/news/shield) for more Info.